mikehayes330/readmeGenerator/README.md

   ## Contributing

-    contact via email in the Questions section or pull request on Github.
+  Pull request welcome or contact via email in the Questions section.

   ## Questions